 Course of Treatment

-The definition of infertility is that of a couple who have been trying to conceive unsuccessfully for 12 months.
-Within this population it requires on average a course of treatment to last from two to nine months for successful conception in women who are not using Assisted Reproductive Technologies (ART).
-My experience with patients also undergoing ART is that on average they become pregnant within one to six cycles.
+The widely accepted criterion for a diagnosis of infertility is that of a couple who have been trying to conceive unsuccessfully for 12 months.
+For women over 35 this becomes 6 months.
+Within this population it requires on average a course of treatment to last from two to six cycles for successful conception in women who are not using Assisted Reproductive Technologies (ART).
+My experience with patients also undergoing ART is that on average they become pregnant within one to four cycles.

-Ideally patients receive treatment twice a week through the completion of the first trimester.
-In reality most patients are seen once a week with good results.
-More is better.
+Ideally patients receive treatment once or twice a week through the completion of the first trimester.
 Scheduling consistency is very important.
 The effects of Traditional Chinese Medical Treatment are cumulative.
 You should adhere to a regular schedule of treatment.

-If your circumstances allow, I recommend continuing treatment until at least the tenth week of pregnancy in order to maintain an optimal uterine environment and keep your stress and anxiety at a minimum and your health and that of your developing baby at it’s best.
-Some women choose to continue treatment after the tenth week.
-I recommend that a pregnant mom continues treatment until she feels secure in her pregnancy.
+If your circumstances allow, I recommend continuing treatment until at least the twelfth week of pregnancy in order to maintain an optimal uterine environment and keep your stress and anxiety at a minimum and your health and that of your developing baby at it’s best.
+Some women choose to continue treatment into the second trimester.
+But usually women know when they are ready to discontinue treatments, when she feels secure in her pregnancy.

 Stress and Infertility